 We begin by documenting who owns partnerships and S-corporations, as compared to Ccorporate and sole proprietorship ownership.
-Partnership ownership is particularly murky: partnerships can be owned by other partnerships which in turn can be owned by other
+Partnership ownership is particularly murky: partnerships can be owned by other partnerships which in turn can be owned by other partnerships.
+Partnership owners can also be foreigners, corporations, tax-exempt entities, and trusts, and partnership income and deductions need not be allocated pro rata to owners.
+We address these complications by systematically linking tax-year-2011 partnerships to their

-&lt;sup>1Pearce (2014) obtains a similar figure for pass-through income as a share of total business income after accounting for double-counting of partnership income paid to partnership and corporate partners, homogenizing income definitions, and including the other two major pass-through forms (regulated investment companies and real estate investment trusts) in the computation.
+1Pearce (2014) obtains a similar figure for pass-through income as a share of total business income after accounting for double-counting of partnership income paid to partnership and corporate partners, homogenizing income definitions, and including the other two major pass-through forms (regulated investment companies and real estate investment trusts) in the computation.